yuto1115/tp/docs/UserGuide.md

 <h3 id="delete">Deleting an entry: <code>delete</code></h3>

-Deletes the specified entry from the Wanted list.
+This command allows you to delete a specified entry from the Wanted list.

-Format: `delete [ID]`
+**Format:** `delete [ID]`

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

 <box type="warning" seamless>

-**Warning**: The list, sort, and find commands change the IDs of each entry.
+**Warning**: The `list`, `sort`, and `find` commands change the IDs of each entry.
 Be careful to use the correct IDs when editing or deleting entries.
 </box>

 **Explanations:**

-* Deletes the person at the specified `ID`.
-* The `ID` refers to the index number shown in the displayed persons list.
+* This command allows you to delete the entry at the specified `ID`.
+The ID refers to the index number shown in the displayed persons list.

 **Example:**